Jackthomsonn/Jackthomsonn/README.md

 ### Hey there! 👋

-I'm Jack, and I am currently a lead software engineer at Sero 🌎
+[My name is Jack](https://www.youtube.com/watch?v=AfIOBLr1NDU&t=2s), and I currently work as a lead software engineer at Sero 🌎